 When you recall your dreams, you are using your conscious awareness to connect the two parts of your mind together.
 You essentially take the visions and sensations that happened in your dream and bring them from your subconscious into your conscious mind.

 The Benefits Of Dream Recall

-Bridging your conscious and subconscious mind together has enormous benefits.
+Bridging your conscious and subconscious minds together has enormous benefits.

-Since most of your consciousness is in the subconscious mind (95% of your brain power), most of you is in there too.
+Since most of your consciousness is in the subconscious mind (95% of your brainpower), most of you are in there too.

 So if you really want to get to know yourself and discover things like what makes you truly happy or what fears may be holding you back, use a dream journal to build a bridge between the two parts of your mind.